Melford Hall 'Windmill Hill walk', Long Melford, Suffolk

 Get away from the traffic and enjoy the simple pleasures in life.
-Take in the Suffolk countryside with hidden gems, dappled shade in the woodland, open fields and the spectacular views of Long Melford church and Melford Hall, willing you to return.
+Take in the Suffolk countryside with hidden gems, dappled shade in the woodland, open fields and spectacular views of Church of Holy Trinity and Melford Hall, willing you to return.
+Have a peek in the church and look at the stained glass windows.

 Melford Hall, grid ref: TL866483